SalvatoreAmaddio/PrinterPortManager/README.md

 - An Integer: this is the action to take.
 Give 0 to add a Port; Give 1 to remove the Port.

 ## Using the DLL in C#:
+Upload the dll in your project, ensure it is in your bin folder.
+Then in your class add the following:

 ```csharp
 [DllImport("PrinterPortManager.dll", CharSet = CharSet.Unicode, SetLastError = true)]
 public static extern uint CreateDeletePort(int action, string portName);